-We performed our search for passive galaxies in the GOODS-South field starting from the H-detected catalogue, and using the photometric data described in Sect.
-2. First of all, we selected all the sources in G13 having H160 <27, with simultaneous 1 $\sigma$ detection in Ks (Hawk-I), IRAC 3.6 and IRAC 4.5 $\mu$ m bands.
+We performed our search for passive galaxies in the GOODS-South field starting from the H-detected catalogue, and using the photometric data described in Section 2.
+First of all, we selected all the sources in G13 having H160 <27, with simultaneous 1σ detection in Ks (Hawk-I), IRAC 3.6 and IRAC 4.5 μm bands.
 We also excluded from the selection any source with defects or unclear classification (relying on the CANDELS flagging).
-Finally, we added the K/IRACdetected sources to the list.
+Finally, we added the K/IRAC-detected sources to the list.
 On this sample, we have performed the SED-fitting process described above.

 The selection is done using the information contained in the probability $p(\chi^2)$ of any fitted model.
-The probability $p(\chi^2)$ is simply computed as the probability that the observed $\chi^2$ (computed on all bands) is due to normally distributed errors on all the observed bands (the number of free parameters used in the calculation is actually N - 1, with N the available number of bands for each object, as one degree of freedom is used to normalize the spectrum).
-Similarly to what has been done in several previous works (e.g. Papovich et al. 2001; Fontana et al. 2009; Santini et al. 2015), the procedure to estimate the $\chi^2$ is iterative.
-The $\chi^2$ of each object is first evaluated on its photometry, and then the uncertainties on the observed bands are all increased by a constant factor, in order to have the $\chi^2$ of the best-fitting solution equal to 1.
-This boost of the photometric uncertainties (that does not change the choice of the best-fitting solution) is used to take into account the limitations of the template models, that may lead to relatively large $\chi^2$ (the average $\chi^2$ is indeed $\simeq 3$ ) despite an overall good fit.
-We note that this approach is particularly conservative, as it
+The probability $p(\chi^2)$ is simply computed as the probability that the observed χ^2 (computed on all bands) is due to normally distributed errors (the number of free parameters used in the calculation is actually N-1, with N the available number of bands for each object, as 1 degree of freedom is used to normalize the spectrum).
+Similarly to what has been done in several previous works (e.g. Papovich, Dickinson & Ferguson 2001; Fontana et al. 2009; Santini et al. 2015), the procedure to estimate the χ^2 is iterative.
+The χ^2 of each object is first evaluated on its photometry, and then the uncertainties on the observed bands are all increased by a constant factor, in order to have the χ^2 of the best-fitting solution equal to 1.
+This boost of the photometric uncertainties (that does not change the choice of the best-fitting solution) is used to take into account the limitations of the template models, that may lead to relatively large χ^2 (the average χ^2 is indeed $\simeq 3$) despite an overall good fit.
+We note that this approach is particularly conservative, as it widens significantly the allowed parameter space, and hence the possibility that a given object is classified as both passive and star-forming.
+Uncertainties on all the other relevant physical quantities in the fit are computed in the same way.